 Navigable flowcharts are also the simplest and the quickest way for your customer to follow your exact troubleshooting guidelines.

-Navigable flowcharts enable the 'correct solution present itself' to the customer after a few choices in just a few seconds.
+Interactive decision trees and navigable flowcharts enable the 'correct solution reveal itself' to the customer after a few choices in just a few seconds.

 DeciZone has a full featured browser based Flowchart Editor for creating/editing flowcharts even on a mobile device.
 Your customers from anywhere in the world can access your self-help flowcharts using just a browser.

 DeciZone.com platform will also send you a full transcript of all the steps your customer went through in either your email or in popular ticketing/CRM softwares.
 You can also attach a document, attach a link, show an image or ask user to type some input at any step in your flowchart.

-A navigable flowchart may be the most efficient way to 'deliver' your troubleshooting guidelines, but the overall effectiveness of this option depends on the 'logical approach' used in your flowchart.
+A navigable flowchart may be the most efficient way to 'automatically deliver' your troubleshooting guidelines, but the overall effectiveness of this option depends on the 'logical approach' used in your flowchart.
 Below, let's look at the three most common approaches in troubleshooting a hardware device using interactive decision trees or navigable flowcharts.

 Hardware Troubleshooting Approach 1 - Narrow Down

 This is typically what most people think of when talking about flowcharts.
 You start at the top by asking very high level questions (i.e. Is the product turning ON?) and add a branch for each of the possible answer choices.
 Then for each answer branch, ask the next logical high level question, rinse and repeat.
 Platforms like DeciZone.com allow you to show images, attach documents, link websites at each step.
 You can also add links between two existing boxes so you can converge all your flowchart branches to a single exit branch where you can ask the customer for details like serial numbers, their contact details, etc. This is a simple approach and is suitable for most not so complicated troubleshooting processes - typically for relatively simple hardware devices.

 Hardware Troubleshooting Approach 2 - Modular Structure